hienbui9999/CasperSDKInSwift/Docs/Help.md

 let getPeer:GetPeersResult = try GetPeers.getPeers(from: responseJSON)
 ```

-You can then retrieve all the peer through the getPeer object (of class GetPeersResult), for example this following code log out all retrieved peer
+You can then retrieve all the peer through the getPeer object (of class GetPeersResult), for example this following code log out all retrieved peers:

 ```swift
 let peerEntries:[PeerEntry] = getPeer.getPeerMap().getPeerEntryList()